wavegate/obsidian_vault/Neuroengineering/EFS.md

 # What does electrical stimulation do to the bath?
 # What is the structure of the DRG organ?
 # What happens at the cell membrane?

+Ion channels
 # How is the calcium signalled?

+GCaMP6s signaling
-# How does the calcium signal travel
+# How does the calcium signal travel to the camera?
+Fluorescence microscopy